DavidPesta/SiteBase/README.md

 SiteBase
 ========

-A simple PHP framework for organizing pages and components as micro MVC structures.
+A simple PHP framework for organizing pages and components as micro MVC structures with optional support for <a href="https://github.com/DavidPesta/JSComponent">JSComponent</a>.

 <b>Initial Release:</b> May 26, 2012<br>
-<b>Last Updated:</b> ---
+<b>Last Updated:</b> May 30, 2012

 ## Documentation